flofriday/OSUE-2020/http-testsuite/README.md

 - [x] **Client** can download files and the content is correct (only binary download can be tested)
 - [ ] **Client** sends the correct/required headers
 - [ ] **Client** prints the correct error messages if the server violates the HTTP protocoll
-- [ ] **Client** prints the correct error messages if the server answers witht the wrong HTTP version
+- [ ] **Client** prints the correct error messages if the server answers with the wrong HTTP version

 - [x] **Server** has correct arguments parsing.